hackerb9/Tandy-Terminfo/README.md

 ## Implementation Notes

-* What Tandy calls "LABELS" I call a
+* What Tandy calls "LABELS" hackerb9 calls a
   "Status Line" because in terminfo parlance "Soft Labels" is for text above reprogrammable Function keys.